melissajclark/wp-content/plugins/custom-post-type-ui/readme.txt

 5. Custom taxonomies are automatically added to your content type screens

 == Changelog ==

+= 0.8.4 =
+* Fix issue with get code and post types/taxonomies that use a dash instead of underscore.
+Props Evan Mullins/circlecube.

+= 0.8.3 =
+* Dashicon support

 = 0.8.2 =
 * Fix with_front logic issue.